 Experiences & Amenities

 - The campground restrooms may close for short periods to accommodate our cleaning crew.
-Also, our park is located directly off of US Highway 441 so some highway noise is inevitable.
+Also, our park is located directly off U.S. Highway 441, so some highway noise is inevitable.
 We apologize for any inconvenience.

 - A playground and a boat launch are located in the park.
-Canoe & kayak rentals are available.
-Lake Griffin also offers the Bedtime Story Camper Lending Library of picture books for campers aged four to nine.
-Ask at the Ranger Station about how to check out a book.
-Maximum Recreational Vehicle length is 40 ft.
+Canoe and kayak rentals are available.
+Lake Griffin also offers the Bedtime Story Camper Lending Library of picture books for campers ages four to nine.
+Ask at the Ranger Station about checking out a book.

-Rent a canoe or kayak to explore the pristine river ecosystem that feeds to Lake Griffin at your own pace!
-Please note, a park entrance fee of $5 is also required.
+Rent a canoe or kayak to explore the pristine river ecosystem that feeds to Lake Griffin!
+Please note, a park entrance fee of $5 is required.
 Dogs are not allowed in boats (with the exception of service dogs).
 Should you require assistance to enable your participation, please contact the park at 352-360-6760.

-We also offer guided canoe & kayak tours.
-Lake Griffin State Park offers guided eco-tours by canoe or kayak of the 1.5-mile river that leads to Lake Griffin.
-The pristine freshwater marsh ecosystem provides excellent opportunites for relaxing, exercise & wildlife observation!
+We also offer guided canoe and kayak tours.
+Lake Griffin State Park offers guided ecotours by canoe or kayak of the 1.5-mile river that leads to Lake Griffin.
+The pristine freshwater marsh ecosystem provides excellent opportunities for relaxing, exercise and wildlife observation!

-Reservations are required and need to be made in advance.
-For scheduled trip dates, call 352-360-6760 or visit the ranger station.
+Reservations are required.
+For scheduled trip prices, dates or more information, call 352-360-6760 or visit the ranger station.

-- Paddle Trips depart at 9 a.m. and are approximately 2 hours in length.
+- Paddle trip tours are approximately two hours in length

 - All fishing within the park must conform to regulations concerning size, number, method of capture and season.
 A fishing license may be required.
 More information is available at the Florida Wildlife Commission’s Fishing in Florida.